aspose-html-cloud/aspose-html-cloud-nodejs/README.md

 ### HTML SDK

+- For conversion to images allowed formats is jpeg, png, bmp, tiff.
+Input formats are html, epub, svg.

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------
 *Asposehtmlcloud.ConversionApi* | [**GetConvertDocumentToImage**](docs/ConversionApi.md#GetConvertDocumentToImage) | **GET** /html/{name}/convert/image/{outFormat} | Convert the HTML document from the storage by its name to the specified image format.